 A Multi-Disciplinary Graduate Certificate cross-listed by the Departments of Psychology, Social Work, and Education.

-The 14-credit graduate certificate is designed to supplement each candidate's existing experience and academic preparation and the extent to which each candidate achieves the program outcomes.
-Therefore, specific required courses are not listed for some of the course requirements, since individual graduate studies plans may vary considerably based on the prior coursework of each candidate.
+The 12-credit graduate certificate is designed to supplement each candidate's existing experience and academic preparation and the extent to which each candidate achieves the program outcomes.
+Therefore, specific required courses are not listed for some of the course requirements, since individual graduate studies plans may vary based on the prior coursework of each candidate.
 The faculty advisors will use the program's academic preparation requirements derived from state and national children's mental health workforce competency guidelines to guide coursework selections included on the graduate studies plan.

-The program is designed to expand specific skills and clinical experiences in children's mental health and allow students to expand their expertise through a multidisciplinary understanding of children's mental health practices in Alaska.
+The program is designed to expand specific skills and clinical experiences in children's mental health and allow students to expand their expertise through a interprofessional understanding of children's mental health practices in Alaska.
 Outcomes for the program are based on state and national competency guidelines for children's mental health.
 Students who complete this program will be able to: